1 - 6 of 6

 courses found when searching for ""

-This course is the third course of the four semester Cisco Sytems CCNA preparation program.
+This course is the second course of the four semester Cisco Systems CCNA preparation program.
 This track is a robust implementation that follows the proven, world recognized Cisco Networking Academy curriculum and incorporates significant online components, including testing.
 It is designed for students seeking a technical degree in the field of Computer Networking, and for the student seeking CCNA/CCNP certification.

-This course is the second course of the four semester Cisco Systems CCNP Version 6 program.
-This course includes laboratory exercises that focus primarily on scalable WAN technologies and the CISCO IOS(TM) software features that are most useful in building these internetworks.
-These features include Multicasting, border Gateway Protocol (BGP) routing and IP version 6.
-Students will also study route optimization, route redistribution, route summarization and advanced IP addressing management.
-Other topics such as (but not limited to) WAN security and review of LAN routing protocols may be covered if time permits.
-The course, in conjunction with NET202, aligns with the Cisco ROUTE industry certification exam, which is a milestone part of the Cisco CCNP advanced certification.
-Course fee.
-Prerequisites: NET202 and a working knowledge of advanced LAN routing and network administration principles and practice as determined by the instructor.
+This course is the first course of the four semester Cisco Systems CCNP Version 6 program.
+This course includes laboratory exercises that focus primarily on scalable routing technologies and the Cisco IOS(TM) software features that are most useful in building these internetworks.
+These features include access lists, scalable routing protocols including Routing Information Protocol version 2 (RIPv2), multi-area Open Shortest Path First (OSPF), Enhanced Interior Gateway Routing Protocol (EIGRP), Intermediate System-to Intermediate System (IS-IS) and introductory route optimization.
+The course, in conjunction with NET203, aligns with the Cisco ROUTE industry certification exam, which is a milestone part of the Cisco CCNP advanced certification.
+Course Fee, Prerequisites: Cisco CCNA Certification or NET104 and a working knowledge of advanced LAN routing and network administration principles and practice as determined by the instructor.